Async Batch Processing for Inventory Updates

 return commit_ledger_delta(batch_id, payload)

-Schedule II–V substances require perpetual inventory tracking under 21 CFR §1304.11.
-Every async batch must produce an immutable audit record containing a synchronized UTC timestamp (NTP-aligned), operator UUID, NDC, lot, quantity delta, reason code, and a cryptographic hash chaining to the previous ledger state.
-This satisfies DEA recordkeeping mandates and FDA DSCSA traceability requirements.
+Schedule II–V substances require perpetual inventory tracking under 21 CFR § 1304.11.
+Every batch produces an immutable audit record carrying an NTP-aligned UTC timestamp, operator UUID, NDC, lot, signed quantity delta, reason code, and a SHA-256 hash chaining to the previous ledger state.
+The mutation runs inside a single atomic transaction: if any sub-operation fails, the whole batch rolls back and ledger consistency is preserved.
+Records are appended to a write-once table, so the hash chain provides tamper-evident integrity that satisfies both DEA recordkeeping and the FDA DSCSA traceability mandate.

 python